-biggest problem not only for operational management, but also for system planning.
-In addition to data from hydrological measurements, for operational management of water management systems (especially for defense against torrents and floods, as well as for agricultural purposes) and their planning, precipitation data are of great importance, whose measurement is the responsibility of the meteorological sector RHMZ. are not publicly available for most measuring points.
+In order to be able to analyze climate change and its impact on various areas of water management, it is necessary to have the longest possible series of daily hydrological and meteorological data on the entire territory of Serbia.
+These data are observed at over 200 surface water hydrological stations (of which over 150 stations are equipped with limnigraphs for continuous level monitoring) and over 400 groundwater stations.
+They are collected in the RHMS internal database and are not publicly available in a convenient form (certain data can be found in yearbooks, but are not available as easy-to-download databases).
+This is the biggest problem not only for operational management but also for system planning.
+In addition to data from hydrological measurements, for the operational management of water management systems (especially for defense against torrents and floods, as well as for agricultural purposes) and their planning, precipitation data are of great importance, whose measurement is the responsibility of the meteorological sector RHMS.
+These data are not publicly available for most measuring points.
 Other climatological data (air temperature, humidity, wind speed, etc.) are also important for the development and operational application of hydrological models, and are generally not available for most measurement sites.
-The problem with RHMZ data is analyzed in detail in Chapter 1: Observed Climate Change and Climate Scenarios.
+The problem with RHMS data is analyzed in detail in Chapter 1: Observed Climate Change and Climate Scenarios.

-Water quality testing is performed by the Environmental Protection Agency (quality monitoring was once the responsibility of RHMZ).
+Water quality testing is performed by the Environmental Protection Agency (quality monitoring was once the responsibility of RHMS).
 This information is not publicly available.
 It is paradoxical that even data on water quality and emergency or other pollution, which are needed to make management decisions in a matter of minutes (disconnection of water intakes for water mains, order to discharge from reservoirs the required amount of water to repair environmental consequences), do not they can be obtained from the Agency or obtained after lengthy administrative procedures.